8 Shocking Facts About Crime

 • A fear that police involvement may somehow land them in trouble

 Emotional distress and confidence in police play important roles in whether crimes get reported.
 If victims feel a large amount of stress over an incident, they are statistically more likely to report the crime.
-However, a person’s ingrained perception of police can greatly affect whether they go to them and how likely they are to be satisfied with the response.

 6. The Public’s Opinion on Violent Crime Doesn’t Reflect the Data

+Crime statistics are also a big issue covered in the media and politics.
 The best way to combat misinformation is to fact-check all claims.
 It’s difficult to remove emotion and bias from our outlooks, but it’s the first step in countering the onslaught of propaganda that besieges us.

-7. Over 2 Million Home Burglaries Occur Annually in the United States
+7. Over 3.5 Million Home Burglaries Occur Annually in the United States

 While crime has decreased encouragingly, property crime is still prevalent.
 To protect your home from invasion and robbery, it’s important to understand how burglars target and rob homes.
 Here are some facts about robberies and crimes to help you make sense of it: